cakephp/bake/docs/en/development.rst

 part of bake.

 As an example, we'll make a command that creates an arbitrary foo class.
-First, create the command file **src/Command/FooCommand.php**.
-We'll extend the ``SimpleBakeCommand`` for now as our shell task will be simple. ``SimpleBakeCommand`` is abstract and requires us to define 3 methods that tell bake what the task is called, where the files it generates should go, and what template to use.
+First, create the command file **src/Command/Bake/FooCommand.php**.
+We'll extend the ``SimpleBakeCommand`` for now as our command will be simple. ``SimpleBakeCommand`` is abstract and requires us to define 3 methods that tell bake what the command is called, where the files it generates should go, and what template to use.
 Our FooCommand.php file should look like::

     <?php
     declare(strict_types=1);

-    namespace App\Command;
+    namespace App\Command\Bake;

     use Bake\Command\SimpleBakeCommand;